Haroenv/dzello-dot-com/content/blog/2017-06-12-scale-community-support-by-webhooking-the-things-ossat-transcript.md

----
++++
-categories: ["Technology"]
+categories = ["Technology"]
-date: 2017-06-12T00:00:00Z
+date = "2017-06-12T00:00:00Z"
-description: The transcript and slides of a talk given by Josh Dzielak at Open Source Show and Tell 2017
+description = "The transcript and slides of a talk given by Josh Dzielak at Open Source Show and Tell 2017" image = "/images/ossat-slides/file-page1.jpg" title = "Scale community support by webhooking the things - Open Source Show & Tell"

-image: /images/ossat-slides/file-page1.jpg
-title: Scale community support by webhooking the things - Open Source Show & Tell
----
++++

 I gave a talk at [Open Source Show and Tell 2017](http://opensourceshowandtell.com) about how Algolia automates the flow of information between Discourse, Slack and our primary support tool HelpScout.
 Big thanks to everyone who came and to [Justin Johnson](https://taco.computer/) for organizing the event.
 The video, transcript and slides continue below.